-- lessons are well planned - they are engaged, challenged and understand clearly the purpose of what they are learning - teaching and learning activities take account of what they can already do and therefore enable them to make personalised progress - they are encouraged to make independent choices within their learning - learning is contextualised
+- lessons are well planned - they are engaged, challenged and understand clearly the purpose of what they are learning - teaching and learning activities take account of what they can already do and therefore enable them to make personalised progress - they are encouraged to make independent choices within their learning - learning is contextualised Teaching At Oswald Road, we are proud of the diverse nature of our staff.

-Teaching

-At Oswald Road, we are proud of the diverse nature of our staff.
 We know that all of our teaching and support staff bring unique qualities to their classrooms and this individuality is something that we celebrate.
 The policy for teaching and learning sets out the expectations we have for all staff and alongside this, teachers are guided by the Teacher Standards.

-We recognise that all teachers will plan differently and that the detail within plans will vary from teacher to teacher.
-However, we expect all teachers to use the attached templates as a minimum expectation.

-- 1.1

-- When planning as a year group, teachers must ensure that colleagues can interpret the plans and that all plans are adapted to specifically meet the needs of learners within a class.
+1.0 We recognise that all teachers will plan differently and that the detail within plans will vary from teacher to teacher.
+1.1 When planning as a year group, teachers must ensure that colleagues can interpret the plans and that all plans are adapted to specifically meet the needs of learners within a class.
 The responsibility for planning remains with individual class teachers.
 All teachers must provide plans to colleagues (including TAs/specialist support staff) within a mutually agreed time frame.

-- 1.2

-All teachers are responsible for planning sessions that will enable all learners to make personalised progress.
+1.2 All teachers are responsible for planning sessions that will enable all learners to make personalised progress.
 They will take account of what the children can already do in order to move their learning forward.

-Teachers are responsible for ensuring that all groups/individuals are challenged appropriately in all lessons, using on-going assessment to tailor the activities accordingly.
+Gaps in learning will be clearly identified on the tracking system.
+1.3 Teachers are responsible for ensuring that all groups/individuals are challenged appropriately in all lessons, using on-going assessment to tailor the activities accordingly.
 The pitch of all lessons should be appropriate.

-Children with SEND will be planned for separately and this will be highlighted on all plans (see template).

-Teachers will value the input of our children and families when planning learning activities and will promote the significance of this collective approach.

-Teachers will work to engage the children using creative tools such as hooks and educational visits.

-Teachers will model high standards at all times - this includes modelling of Standard English and neat handwriting.

-Teachers will ensure that pace within a lesson is appropriate.

-Teachers are accountable for the progress of all children within their class and must ensure that any concerns about the progress of individual children are highlighted, where necessary, to colleagues such as subject leaders, TLR holders, SENCo and SLT.

-Teachers are responsible for ensuring that there is consistency across the curriculum and that standards remain high in all subjects.
+1.4 Children with SEND will be planned for separately when accessing a different curriculum.
+1.5 Teachers will value the input of our children and families when planning learning activities and will promote the significance of this collective approach.
+1.6 Teachers will work to engage the children using creative tools such as hooks and educational visits.
+1.7 Teachers will model high standards at all times - this includes modelling of Standard English and neat handwriting.
+1.8 Teachers will ensure that pace within a lesson is appropriate.
+1.9 Teachers are accountable for the progress of all children within their class and must ensure that any concerns about the progress of individual children are highlighted, where necessary, to colleagues such as subject leaders, TLR holders, SENCo and SLT.
+1.10 Teachers are responsible for ensuring that there is consistency across the curriculum and that standards remain high in all subjects.
 Teachers should apply the same level of rigour across all subjects.

-Teachers are responsible for ensuring that learning environments are bright, purposeful and well organised.

-Teachers are responsible for ensuring that all children have the correct resources and equipment to support their learning.
+1.11 Teachers are responsible for ensuring that learning environments are bright, purposeful and well organised.
+1.12 Teachers are responsible for ensuring that all children have the correct resources and equipment to support their learning.

+1.13

 Teachers are responsible for marking all work within the expected time frame (further guidance can be found within the marking section of this policy)

 Learning

-- 2.0

-- We expect a broad and balanced curriculum to be delivered to our children.
+We expect a broad and balanced curriculum to be delivered to our children.

-- 2.1